waterophelia/DP-DDcGAN/README.md

 ```
 python main_input.py
 ```
+## Functional Mechanism
+To train the model with Functional Mechanism (either with Laplace or Gaussian noise), use main_functional.py and train_functional.py instead of the

+## DP-SGD

 ## Evaluation
-Once you’ve trained the model or generated images with differential privacy, you can evaluate the results using the provided evaluation metrics (e.g., SSIM, PSNR, correlation coefficient).
+Once you’ve trained the model or generated images with differential privacy, you can evaluate the results using the provided evaluation metrics.
 These metrics can be adjusted inside the evaluation script.
 ```
 python evaluate.py
 ```